cdrani/site/cldo9wxz700060aid37hieybo.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1675400057429/82e8fadc-0856-4ba4-be74-25f62c413e1d.png align="center")

-**Use** `gdisk` utility to create a single partition on each of the 3 disks.
+Use the `gdisk` utility to create a single partition on each of the 3 disks.
 The utility is interactive with some command options.
 We only need to make use of the `n` to create a new partition and `w` to save the new partition to the disk and exit.

 ```bash
 # sudo gdisk <disk>